nbedos/cistern/man.md

 ## ENVIRONMENT VARIABLES

 * `BROWSER` is used to find the path of the default web browser
 * `PAGER` is used to view log files.
-If the variable is not set, citop will call `less`
+If the variable is not set, cistern will call `less`
 * `HOME`, `XDG_CONFIG_HOME` and `XDG_CONFIG_DIRS` are used to locate the configuration file

 ## LOCAL PROGRAMS

-citop relies on the following local executables:
+cistern relies on the following local executables:

 * `git` to translate the abbreviated SHA identifier of a commit into a non-abbreviated SHA
 * `less` to view log files, unless `PAGER` is set